wp-plugins/ddirections/readme.txt

 The plugin need you to use all the shortcodes to work properly.

 == Changelog ==

+= 1.4 =
+* Added new Widget.
+You have to use the shortcodes on the landing page to get DDirections working.

 = 1.3 =
 * Now you can upload your marker image in the admin panel.
 No need to write the image url and upload it manually.